ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Incident Diagnosis

-After a network incident is reported to the network incident client, the incident client MAY diagnose the incident to determine the probable cause.
+After a network incident is reported to the network incident client, the incident client MAY diagnose the incident to determine the probable root cause.
 Some diagnosis operations may affect the running network services.
 The incident client can choose not to perform that diagnosis operation after determining the impact is not trivial.
 The incident server can also perform